-Conditions in the vicinity of secondary building access points serving the proposed development are suitable for walking, or better, throughout the year, which is considered acceptable.
+Building Access Points: Wind conditions in the vicinity of the building access points serving the proposed development are predicted to be suitable for mostly standing, or better, throughout the year.
+The noted conditions are considered acceptable.

 5.2 Wind Comfort Conditions - Common Amenity Terrace at the Penthouse Level